 Just as weird a fact is that cell phone pioneers, multinational telecoms, IT, and electronics company Nokia was founded in Finland way back in 1865.
 The business was founded as a pulp mill before expanding into rubber and making wellington boots!
 That's all from us as the phone's ringing....
 Doodle-doodle-doodle-doodle-doodle-doodle-durr!

-The Greatest Love Letter of All Time Was Written
+The Greatest Love Letter of All Time Was Written by Johnny Cash

 If you don't know what letters are, they're like emails but on paper.
 On June 23rd, 1994, country music legend, singer Johnny Cash penned the “Greatest Love Letter of All Time” to his then-wife June Carter for her 65th birthday.
 His heartfelt prose talks about their many years together and is just about the sweetest love letter you'll ever read.
 Grab the nearest box of tissues before you give this a read.